-Laundry detergents are one of the most commonly cited triggers for eczema – but why do some detergents cause a problem while others are fine?
+Laundry detergents are one of the most commonly cited triggers for eczema.
+But why do some detergents cause a problem while others are fine?
 In a quest to understand which laundry washing products the ScratchSleeves family can use without itching, we investigated what exactly goes into laundry detergents and learnt a surprising amount about how to get laundry really clean in the process.
-We share our findings in our top tips for eczema-friendly laundry as well as the results of the ScratchSleeves family ‘tried and tested’ review of eczema-friendly laundry detergents.
+We share our findings in our top tips for eczema-friendly laundry.

 What’s in your laundry detergent?

-This sounds like a really simple question, but because laundry detergent manufacturers aren’t required to include a list of ingredients on the packaging, it can be difficult to answer.
+This sounds like a really simple question.
+However, laundry detergent manufacturers aren’t required to list of ingredients on the packaging, making it difficult to answer.
 If there is an ingredients list, most information will be generic.

 Modern detergent formulations have three or four main ingredients that do the actual cleaning: surfactants, enzymes, bleaches and builders.
-Then there is the other stuff that doesn’t get the clothes any cleaner but instead either trick the eye to make it look brighter (optical brighteners) or gives it a ‘nice’ smell (fragrance or parfum).
+Then there is the other stuff that doesn’t get the clothes any cleaner.
+Instead this components either trick the eye to make it look brighter (optical brighteners) or gives it a ‘nice’ smell (fragrance or parfum).

 Any of these detergent components can aggravate eczema or trigger allergic reactions in some people.